MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Table of Contents

 At Leland, we highly recommend that you provide recommender prep docs to your recommenders.
 This packet includes the schools you’re applying to along with their deadlines, the questions they’ll be asked, and specific examples from your work with them.
-This gives them the fuel they need to write powerful and specific letters.
+This will help your recommenders write powerful and specific letters.

-As mentioned, including the actual questions your recommenders will be asked is an important part of these packets.
-It gives them time to think about their responses and allows you to provide examples tailored to each.
-We’ve compiled all of the questions that the top 10 business schools ask their applicants’ recommenders to help you build these prep docs and get great letters of recommendation.
+We have compiled all of the questions that the top 10 business schools ask their applicants' recommenders to help you create these prep documents and obtain excellent letters of recommendation.

 Stanford’s LOR process involves two steps: first, recommenders will assess the applicant based on key character traits, then they’ll answer three questions.
 Each trait has a scale from one to five and the recommender will check the box that most applies.
 They include: